-Millicent P. Hooper graduated from William Penn High School in 1936, attending Temple University, Majoring in music, until her father’s untimely death in July of 1939.
+Millicent P. Hooper graduated from William Penn High School in 1936, attending Temple University.
+She majored in music, until her father’s untimely death in July of 1939.
 She then attended Renouard Training School for Embalmers in NY City and became the youngest to pass the State Board of Funeral Directors Examination and the first woman to obtain a funeral director’s license in Dauphin County, in 1941.

 Although Millicent had to overcome many adversities as a young black business woman, the loss of her father and the responsibilities of running a business, she accomplished much.
 For instance to assist her family’s income, she would do trade work as an embalmer in local funeral parlors, careful to remember the rules, come when it was dark, use the rear entrance, and leave before daylight.